needle-mirror/com.unity.polyspatial.visionos/Documentation~/PolySpatialInput.md

 The input is registered by the user looking at an object and peforming a pinch gesture with their index finger and thumb.
 This type of input will register as an `Indirect Pinch`.
 Input can also be performed with a direct poke (`Touch`) or direct pinch (`Direct Pinch`) on an object.
 * Up to two inputs can be registered at the same time.
 * The object a user is looking at must have a collider on it to capture input.
-* The `devicePosition` and `deviceRotation` properties describe the pose of the input device controlling the interaction.
+* The `inputDevicePosition` and `inputDeviceRotation` properties describe the pose of the input device controlling the interaction.
 Typically, this is based on the user's pinch (a point between their finger and thumb).
 * By default, the Interaction Ray is based on the user's eye gaze.